Matt Olson Player Props: Braves vs. Guardians

-Matt Olson and his .422 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Cleveland Guardians and Gavin Williams on July 3 at 7:10 PM ET.
+The Atlanta Braves, including Matt Olson (.432 on-base percentage in past 10 games, 78 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Progressive Field, Tuesday at 7:10 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with a double) against the Marlins.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Matt Olson Game Info & Props vs. the Guardians